achristoph/cookbook/testable_code/README.md

 Testable Codes in Golang
-Writing tests are not easy, writing comprehensive tests even harder, covering the critical paths then continue with non-critical onwards would provide coverage sufficient for a pretty robust code.
+- Writing tests are not easy, writing comprehensive tests even harder, covering the critical paths then continue with non-critical ones would provide enough coverage for a reasonably robust code
-If code is easy to test then it is easy to understand, if it is hard to understand then it is hard to test, and vice versa
+- If code is easy to test then it is easy to understand, if it is hard to understand then it is hard to test, and vice versa
+- Code coverage that covers the lines of code provides the minimum indicator that the lines have been run on test codes but does not tell if minimum or all conditions have been tested, hence 100% coverage is not equal to 100% tested, in fact, it is possible that 80% code coverage with more tests can actually covers more test cases than 100% coverage

 The following are the guidelines/findings to reach the goal:
 1. When defining a function instead of a method, be sure that it does need to be a function since a function nested inside another method or function cannot be stubbed